jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 test_subtraction
 *********************************************************************************

-Since addition works, it is time to add a failing test for subtraction
+Time to add a failing test for subtraction

 .. _test_subtraction_red: